AEVI-AppFlow/pos-android-sdk/README.md

 # AEVI AppFlow - POS Android SDK

-**Note** - AppFlow v2.2.3 is now released!

 AEVI AppFlow is a solution that enables a client application to initiate a _flow_ that consists of one to many _stages_ in which any number of applications may be called.
 A set of input and output data structures are defined for each stage, allowing applications to view the latest state and/or augment it.

 The point of sale (POS) Android SDK for AEVI AppFlow applies this solution to Android "SmartPOS" devices, allowing a POS application to initiate various flows for common operations such as payments, refunds, voids etc. In addition to calling standard payment applications, any number of value added services can be called during the flow, such as loyalty, split bill, receipt delivery and much more.
 AppFlow for POS is highly configurable and flexible, allowing dynamic configuration of flows and input / output data.

 The SDK consists of two APIs - one for client/POS applications to initiate flows and one for value added services and payment applications to integrate into those flows.

-Please see the [Documentation](https://developer.aevi.com/) for detailed information of how AppFlow works and development guidelines.
+Please see the [Documentation](https://developer.aevi.com/documentation/appflow/introduction/guides/get-started) for detailed information of how AppFlow works and how to integrate with it.

 ## Prerequisites